dtrelogan/react-formstate/docs/modelInjection.md

 # Model Injection

-there are different ways to edit a model:
+There are different ways to edit a model:

 ```jsx
 {